yannvr/codemods/README.md

 #### code refactoring

+- `destructure-components`:
-- `destructure-components`: destructure components state and props if they have more than one occurence Finally an auto fix for `react/destructuring-assignment` rule!
+Finally an auto fix for `react/destructuring-assignment` rule!
 Not a silver bullet but should make linter happier and code easier to read.
 It will destructure any props or state passed as the single function parameters expect if the props is used only once.
-The goal is to make the code more maintainable.
 - `destructure-functions`: destructure functions `props` and `state` params.
 Takes the following arguments:
   - `--decl=1`: for function declaration (outside classes)
   - `--state=1`: to destructure the property `state` rather than props